This article provides various security and privacy tips. The article is available on my free Cloud Computing podcast.

-- Design a multi-layered architecture, in which you isolate traffic in a DMZ network zone and have provisionings for cutting off parts of the network in case of a breach or security attack.
+- Design a multi-layered architecture, in which you isolate traffic in a DMZ network zone and have accommodations for cutting off parts of the network in case of a breach or security attack.

 Apply the following recommendations for securing your endpoint:

 - Make use of an integrated antimalware system which includes the following:

 - Identity theft protection

 - Family content filtering and online activity monitoring for underage children.

 - Make use of secure DNS and Web content filtering systems.
-OpenDNS is a good example, other relevant services are available as well.
+OpenDNS is a good example, other relevant services, such as Cloudflare, are available as well.

 - Make use of an advanced firewall application.
 In the case of Windows, staying with Windows local firewall is never sufficient.
 Tinywall is a good example for Windows.

 - Do not forget that a lot of threats come in through the email/SMTP door.
-Ensure you are using all malicious email protection techniques (patched email clients, antispam, antivirus, antiphising, encryption).
+Ensure you are using all malicious email protection techniques (patched email clients, antispam, antivirus, antiphishing, encryption).

 - Apply operating system and third party application updates regularly.
 Make use of Windows Server Update Services and PatchMyPC for third party application updates.